This is a clone of the famous game by Rick

 email address, and he wrote back!!
 I asked him to turn off the

 revolts and email me a new version of Galcon.
-He told me he wrote
+He said he wrote

 the game was lost.
-He said that as DOS faded away he just deleted it
+He explained that as DOS faded away he just deleted it

-According to Rick, The idea for Galcon came from a game named
+Anyway, according to Rick the idea for Galcon came from a game named

 couldn't take credit for it.